awsdocs/amazon-rds-user-guide/doc_source/Oracle.Options.OEMAgent.md

    1. Choose **Add Manually**\.

-   1. Enter the host name for the Amazon RDS DB instance, or select the host name from the list\.
+   1. Enter the endpoint for the Amazon RDS DB instance, or select it from the from the host name list\.
 Ensure that the specified host name matches the endpoint of the Amazon RDS DB instance\.

+      For information about finding the endpoint for your Amazon RDS DB instance, see [Finding the Endpoint of Your DB Instance](USER_ConnectToOracleInstance.md#USER_Endpoint)\.

    1. Specify the following database properties:
       + For **Target name**, type a name\.